akruszewski/gibl/manuscript/chapter2.md

 Throughout this book, we will use `serializable-struct` (from the `racket/serialize` library) instead of `struct`, since this will allow for serializing data structures and writing them to the file system for example.

 A structure in most programming languages is a composite data type (or record) declaration that defines a physically grouped list of variables to be placed under one name in a block of memory.

-From the motivation in the previous section we can see a need of forming such a composite data type, where, for example, a block is a structure that contains a hash, an owner, transaction amount, etc.

 [^ch3n1]: More on macros in Appendix A.